sakerbuild/site-saker.build/site/saker.build/doc/eclipseplugin.md

 The following contains installation, introduction, and other information about the Eclipse plugin for saker.build.

+The source code for the plugin is available on GitHub: [sakerbuild/saker.build.ide.eclipse](https://github.com/sakerbuild/saker.build.ide.eclipse).

 ## Installation

 Open Eclipse, and choose the Help > Install New Software... option in the menu.